Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Experiments

 \subsection{Avalon}

-Avalon is an open-ended 3D survival game and environment designed for RL research consisting of 16 different tasks.
-The aim for the agent is to survive as long as possible by defending against or hunting animals and eating food to restore energy.
-An episode ends if the agent has no energy, receives environmental damage (e.g. from falling), or is being killed by a predator.
-The agent receives a dense reward as the difference in energy between consecutive timesteps, as well as a delayed reward upon successful completion of the task, i.e. eating food.
-The agent receives observations in the form of RGBD images, as well as proprioceptive input that comprise the delta in its position, position and deltas of its hands, its energy, etc. We adopt the same architecture and training strategy as \citep{albrecht_avalon_2022} for all HELM variants.
-Specifically, we add the history compression branch to the baseline PPO agent and train on all 16 tasks, including their difficulty curriculum.
+Avalon is an open-ended 3D survival environment consisting of 16 different tasks.
+The aim for the agent is to survive as long as possible by defending against predators, hunting animals, and eating food in order to restore energy.
+An episode ends if the agent has no energy left.
+This can happen if the agent receives environmental damage (e.g. from falling), is being killed by a predator, or does not eat frequently.
+The agent receives a dense reward as the difference in energy between consecutive timesteps.
+Additionally, it receives a delayed reward upon successful completion of a task, e.g., eating food.
+The observation space are RGBD images as well as proprioceptive input that comprise, e.g., the agent's energy.
+We adopt the same architecture and training strategy as \citet{albrecht_avalon_2022} for all HELM variants.
+Specifically, we add the history compression branch to the baseline PPO agent and train on all 16 tasks including their difficulty curriculum.
 The history compression branch is only based on RGB images and does not receive the proprioceptive state.
-The final performance of an agent is measured in terms of human normalized scores on a curated set of 1000 test worlds.
+We also train Dreamerv2, and a memory-less baseline (PPO), which is identical to the PPO baseline in \citet{albrecht_avalon_2022}.
+Due to computational constraints and since we observed superior performance of Dreamerv2 on 3D environments, we neglect Dreamerv3 and LSTM and train on a limited budget of 10\,M interaction steps.
+We elaborate on training details and hyperparameter selection in \cref{sec:hyperparams}.
+The final performance of an agent is measured in terms of mean human normalized scores on a curated set of 1000 test worlds.